opendcs/codeanalysis-gutters/README.md

 ## Known Issues

 - I've just started this thing, it worked for my use-case.
 I'm quite sure it has problems.
 - The color choice is terrible and doesn't account for themes.
+Help Welcome.

 ## Release Notes

 Initial release.

+### 0.0.3

+- Generally usable.
+Can filter by different options to reduce cognitive load.

 ### 0.0.1